 - Bird strike hazard – risk assessments and management plans for safe guarding

-- Bird management operations – displacement through disturbance measures including specially trained ecology dogs, hawks and falcons to encourage birds to nest in alternative locations.
+- Bird management operations – measures including specially trained ecology dogs, hawks and falcons to encourage birds to nest in alternative locations.

 - Habitat management – arboreal and vegetation services